Skip to main content

 Clone

 A new service can be created based on the configuration of an existing service by choosing the "clone" action.
-This can also be used on past services that have been cancelled to recreate a service of the same type, or to use the service settings as a template for faster iteration.
+This can also be used on past services that have been canceled to recreate a service of the same type, or to use the service settings as a template for faster iteration.

 Restart